adhi2k/QRdecomposition/README.md

 ### Gram-Schmidt Method
 ```
 #Program to QR decomposition using the Gram-Schmidt method
-#Developed by: your name : Adhithya K
+#Developed by: your name : Balaji N
-#RegisterNumber: 2305002001
+#RegisterNumber: 2305002002

 import numpy as np